On the rigidity of Arnoux-Rauzy words: Introduction

 \section{Introduction}

-Rigidity property is an algebraic property of infinite words that are fixed by substitutions\footnote{By substitution, it is meant here a non-erasing morphism.}: an infinite word generated by a substitution is rigid if all the substitutions which fix this word are powers of a same substitution.
-This property extends naturally to sets of substitutions fixing an infinite word.
+Rigidity property is an algebraic property of infinite words that are generated by iterating a substitution\footnote{By substitution, it is meant here a non-erasing morphism.}: such an infinite word is rigid if all the substitutions which fix this word are powers of a same substitution.
 This is a natural property that occurs for several prominent families of infinite words.
-Rigidity has been first considered for the Thue-Morse word in \cite{Pansiot:81} (see also \cite{Seebold:02} for its generalization as Prouhet words), for generalized Fibonacci words in \cite{Pansiot:83}, then for the class Sturmian words in \cite{Seebold:98} together with \cite{RichommeSeebold:12} and \cite{RaoWen} (see also~\cite{BerFreSir}), and lastly for strict epistandard words in \cite{Krieger:08}, which also called characteristic Arnoux-Rauzy words.
+Rigidity has been first considered for the Thue-Morse word in \cite{Pansiot:81} (see also \cite{Seebold:02} for its generalization as Prouhet words), for generalized Fibonacci words in \cite{Pansiot:83}, then for the class of Sturmian words in \cite{Seebold:98} together with \cite{RichommeSeebold:12} and \cite{RaoWen} (see also~\cite{BerFreSir}), and lastly for strict epistandard words in \cite{Krieger:08}, which are also called characteristic Arnoux-Rauzy words.
 This brief overview of the literature shows that if there exist numerous results on the two-letter case, the situation is more contrasted as soon as the size of the alphabet increases.
 For instance, over a ternary alphabet, the monoid of morphisms generating a given infinite word by iteration can be infinitely generated, even when the word is generated by iterating an invertible primitive morphism (see~\cite{DiekertKrieger:09,Krieger:08}).